Library funding becomes the 'nuclear option' as the battle over books escalates

 Library supporters launch a counteroffensive

-After watching the threat of funding cuts being aimed at libraries who refuse to pull books from their shelves, Giannoulias decided to turn that same tactic around — and threaten libraries who do ban books.
+After watching the threat of funding cuts being aimed at libraries that refuse to pull books from their shelves, Giannoulias decided to turn that same tactic around — and threaten libraries that do ban books.

-Now, legislation headed to governor's desk would make state library grants available only to those who explicitly oppose book bans.
+Now, legislation headed to governor's desk would make state library grants available only to those that explicitly oppose book bans.

 "This is our way of fighting back," he says.
 "In Chicago, they say, 'If they bring a knife, you bring a gun.' "